-Wendy is a first year Ph.D. student in the Department of Sociology.
+Wendy is a second-year Ph.D. student in the Department of Sociology.
 Prior to attending UW–Madison, she served as a Special Assistant and Policy Advisor at the Office of the United States Trade Representative.

 She / Her / Hers

-Sara is a first year Ph.D. student in the Department of Sociology.
+Sara is a second-year Ph.D. student in the Department of Sociology.
 Before coming to Madison, she did organizing and community-based campaign work in NYC.
 She loves Wisconsin but misses the NYC subway—even the subway rats.

 He / Him / His

 Jess is a fourth-year doctoral student in the Department of Curriculum and Instruction.
-Jess has been a member of the TAA for four years, and this is his third year as PEC co-chair.
+Jess has been a member of the TAA for five years, and this is his fourth year on PEC leadership.

 Prior to graduate school, Jess taught high school band and music classes in Chicago, Illinois where he was a proud member of the Chicago Teachers’ Union.